TDG-Platform/docs/DGLayers.md

 	binary_erase_fat_ones, binary_erase_fat_zeros,
 	binary_erase_thin_ones, binary_erase_thin_zeros
 ```
 The above command takes as input a single-band 0-1 UCHAR raster and returns a single-band 0-1 UCHAR raster.
 This function dilates the 1's by a disc of the specified radius in specified units.
 Edge effects are handled correctly.
-All the related commands listed have the same interface. **_DONE_**
+All the related commands listed have the same interface.

 **_Command:_**
 ```shell